lynnswap/NavigationGestureKit/README.md

 # NavigationGestureKit

-A Swift package that expands navigation back swipe gestures to the full width of the view.
-Designed with SwiftUI in mind, it lets you enable system-like back navigation across your entire screen.
+NavigationGestureKit is a lightweight Swift package that adds full‑width swipe‑back gestures to UINavigationController and WKWebView.
+A SwiftUI ViewModifier is included, so you can adopt it in both UIKit and SwiftUI projects with just a few lines of code.

 ## Features
 - `NavigationBackSwipeHandler` enables a full-width back swipe for `UINavigationController` stacks.
 - `WebViewFullWidthBackSwipeHandler` allows full-width swipe gestures in `WKWebView`.

-## SwiftUI Usage
+## Usage
+### SwiftUI
 ```swift
 import SwiftUI
 import NavigationGestureKit